openkfw/TruBudget/docs/developer/developer-setup.md

 > in order to access the excel export service from the UI, you should start the frontend with some additional environment variables as mentioned in the excel-export section of the [frontend README.md](../../frontend/environment-variables.md#excel-export-service) file.

 > Another way to start the excel export service is in a docker container.
-Using the docker-compose file in the excel-export folder will build the whole application including api, blockchain, frontend and excel-export service at the same time.
+Using the docker compose file in the excel-export folder will build the whole application including api, blockchain, frontend and excel-export service at the same time.

 #### Email-Notification (Optional)